Kaden Hopkins

-Kaden Hopkins (born 24 March 2000) is a Bermudan racing cyclist, who currently rides for amateur team Essax.
+Kaden Hopkins (born 24 March 2000) is a Bermudian racing cyclist, who currently rides for French amateur team Vendée U.

 Career

 Riding at the 2021 Junior Pan American Games Hopkins rode in both the Road race and Time trial.
 He finished 30th in the road race but won the silver medal coming second in the time trial only losing out on gold by 4 seconds.
 In December 2021 Hopkins re-signed for his amateur squad, Equipo Essax for the 2022 season.

 Hopkins opened his 2022 season with a win at the Interclubs Vinalopó-Castalla, finishing 25 seconds ahead of the next rider.

 The 2022 Commonwealth Games were the first races of the season where Hopkins would race against professional cyclists in the Road race he finished fourteenth 3' 54" down on the winner Aaron Gate.
 In the Time trial he finished just outside of the top 10, in eleventh place beating former Hour record holder Daniel Bigham by four seconds.

 Hopkin's main goal for the 2022 season was the 2022 UCI Road World Championships held in Australia.
 During the event he rode the under-23 time trial where he eventually finished in thirteenth position 1' 33" down on the winner.
 When Hopkins crossed the finish line he had set the fastest time so far so he sat in the 'Hot seat' for a period of time.
 On 29 September 2022 Hopkins announced he had been in talks with a number of teams for the 2023 season to further his cycling career.